Scaia-ai/AIAdvisor/AITutor.md

 * The overall success can be implemented with a framework W&B
 * Scaling to be done in the cloud with functions (Azure or Google) or lambdas (Amazon)

+* Phase I
+* RAG in Azure take out langchain,
+* Class - how?
+* Ask questions, not give the answers, but help
+* Ask LLM to help you "To LLM: you are acting as a tutor, not giving answers but helping"
+* You need to practice learning with KhanMigo

 ## Waiting list
 * 	cher devey <cherlearningvip@gmail.com>